O-Log-N/Hare-IDL/STYLE-GUIDE.md

 2. prefixed increment SHOULD be used in standalone statements: for(auto it=v.begin();;++it) is preferred over for(auto it=v.begin();;it++)
 3. All text-formatted file/console output SHOULD be done via C++ Format library: https://github.com/cppformat/cppformat .
 This library is available as 'git submodule' within /3rdparty/cppformat/ .
 4. All file/console I/O (except for-text-formatted output, see item I.5.3 right above) SHOULD be done via std::iostream
+5. non-constant global data SHOULD NOT be used unless absolutely necessary
+6. non-constant static data **MUST NOT** be used